Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/x-spot-integration.md

        [license]

        #Specify the floating key for the license system.
 For a mechanism other than floating license, use one of the following values:
-       key = "x-spot-metering"
+       key = "compute optimizer-metering"
        ```
-3. (optional) Log files by default reside in `/var/log/xspot` on each X-Spot controller.
+3. (optional) Log files by default reside in `/var/log/xspot` on each Compute Optimizer controller.
    *   To modify the default behavior, edit the log file configuration:

        ```
        ./scripts/controller/integrate-xspot/config/log_upload.env
        ```
    * Look for and reset the `LOG_PATH=` directive in the config file.
-   * We recommend a remote filesystem to centralize the X-Spot controller logs if changing the default location.
+   * We recommend a remote filesystem to centralize the Compute Optimizer controller logs if changing the default location.

 ### exorun Configuration <a href="#user-content-exorun-configuration" id="user-content-exorun-configuration"></a>